vykes-mac/clean-authentication-flow/README.md

 # clean-authentication-flow
-An architectural approach to creating a signUp/SignIn flow adhering to the principles of Domain Driven Design
+An architectural approach to creating a signUp/SignIn flow API

 #### Project structure
 (The organization of project stucture can be used to communicate the intent of the system)